 As you walk towards the Memorial, One World Trade Center dominates the skyline.
 It was completed in October 2014 and is now the tallest building in the western hemisphere and sixth tallest in the world at 1,776 feet and 104 stories.

-Check here for current pricing.
-The museum is free for members, 9/11 family members, active/retired US military, 9/11 rescue and recovery workers, ages 6 and under, and the public from 5 pm to close on Tuesdays (first come first serve tickets starting at 4 pm).
+Admission is free for members, 9/11 family members, active/retired US military, 9/11 rescue and recovery workers, ages 6 and under, and the public from 5:30 pm to close on Mondays (first come, first serve).

 The edges of the pools have the names of the 2,983 people etched around the sides.
 We saw white roses on a few of the names and later found out that they are placed by staff every morning for those who have a birthday that day.

 After spending some time at the memorial, we made our way to the museum.
 Tickets to go inside are timed-entry with no re-entry allowed once you are inside.
 There is a security line at the entrance.

 After passing through security, we walked down the stairs to the exhibits.
-We were surrounded by the flags of the 99 countries with victims affected by the attacks to help signify the global impact.
+We were surrounded by the flags of the 99 countries with victims affected by the attacks to signify the global impact.

 The Tridents (photo above) are two 80-foot tall columns that once formed part of the outside of the North Tower.
 Both towers had 84 of these columns each to form the perimeter of the first five stories.